September 01, 2023

 A Personal Canon

-Every now and then, over the past few years, I would venture to update the "Personal Top 100 Favorite Albums" I put together in 2011, complete with write-ups, following a challenge issued by brothers Isaiah and Josh Hoffman, old friends of mine.
+Over the past few years, I sometimes tried to update a "Personal Top 100 Favorite Albums" list I put together in 2011, complete with write-ups, as the answer to a challenge issued by my old friend Isaiah and his older brother Josh, who made equivalent lists of their own.

 The task got harder as the number of albums I loved grew.
 No point ranking them all, for one thing.
 With the Dylan project there was a point, since I was eager to demonstrate how a true lover of Dylan's work could regard 1979-80 as his peak.
 With a whole life's collection of treasured records, not so much.
 What matters is that the music has kept me company, comforted me, or shook me up when that was what I needed, pained and painted and altered the hours...
 I want to celebrate that these albums found their way to me at all, and to refract a bit of their light.
 I don't want to waste time wondering how they stack up against each other.
 Music is (obviously!) not some kind of tournament or competition, never mind what modern media's year-end lists would have us believe.